 Your automotive systems, such as driver assistance, infotainment, or electronic control unit (ECU) systems, require that a single control unit accept and process data and signals from many different sensors built by many different manufacturers.
 Using that input, your car’s control unit has to execute the correct functions and provide the correct output to other systems—including systems that are critical to safety, like steering or braking.

 You can’t afford mistakes.

 The software used for innovative automotive features increasingly incorporates modules from very different sources and completely different types of sensors.
-In addition to data from conventional sensors, systems must incorporate card data (electronic horizon) and data from other vehicles (Car2x).
+In addition to data from conventional sensors, systems must incorporate map data (electronic horizon) and data from other vehicles (Car2x).

 What’s more, car manufacturers are increasingly developing their own functions for integration into the control device.
 This is the only way to implement “hallmark” customer functions that differentiate them from competitors and provide carmakers with a competitive advantage.